-Every time I go to visit one of the “EU4Schools”, I find myself walking down the memory lane.
-I remember my school in communist Albania and those of my children in post communism Albania.
-Nothing compares to the school in front of my eyes:
+When I go to visit one of the “EU4Schools,” I find myself walking down memory lane.
+Remember my school in communist Albania and those of my children in post-communist Albania.
+Nothing compares to the school in front of my eyes.

 One school?
 No!
-63 schools of different levels to realize the dreams of around 24,500 children, students and teachers — a promise on paper during the International Donors’ Conference on 17 February 2020 to help Albania cope with the disaster- made a reality through the generous funding of Europeans through the European Union.
+Sixty-three schools of various levels to realize the dreams of around 24,500 children, students, and teachers — a promise on paper during the International Donors’ Conference on 17 February 2020, to help Albania cope with the disaster — became a reality through the generous funding of Europeans through the European Union.
 They know too well the importance of a good education.
-And it is no coincidence that a kindergarten in Qerekë in Kruja Municipality is named “Kindergarten Evropa” by children themselves - a reminder of European solidarity and unwavering support.
+And it is no coincidence that a kindergarten in Qerekë in Kruja Municipality is named “Kindergarten Evropa” by the children themselves — a reminder of European solidarity and unwavering support.
 They are grateful.

 Why are the #EU4Schools a novelty?

-All EU4Schools and kindergartens are built based on two key principles embedded in the programme: #BuildBackBetter and #BuildBackTogether- implying building stronger structures, which can resist disasters and in line with the highest European standards of quality and safety, energy efficient to protect the environment.
-It implies building modern and contemporary education institutions fit for 21st century.
+In the reconstruction process, UNDP applies two fundamental principles: #BuildBackBetter and #BuildBackTogether- implying building stronger structures, which can resist disasters and are in line with the highest European standards of quality and safety, energy efficient to protect the environment.
+It implies building modern and contemporary educational institutions fit for the 21st century.
 And everyone deserves a good education.
 It points to the future.
 It also implies engaging the beneficiaries themselves, the children, teachers, parents, and the community to have a strong say in the reconstruction process through consultations and continuous communication.

-7200 children in 21 education institutions are already attending classes in new and modern schools, in the kind of schools which they themselves had sketched in paper in thousand shapes and flying colors.
-A dream come -true!
+7200 children in 21 education institutions are already attending classes in new and modern schools, the kind of schools that they themselves had sketched on paper in a thousand shapes and flying colors- a dream come true!

-Fatjona Palaj, an eight grader at “Gjokë Elezi” 9-year school in Laç, Kurbin, says:
+Fatjona Palaj, an eighth grader at “Gjokë Elezi” 9-year school in Laç, Kurbin, says:

-“I remember in our old school, an wooden stove was helping us cope with cold winter days.
-Often the rain would pour down the class and classes would be suspended until the classrooms would be “dried”, not to mention the ready — to fall apart desks and tables.
+“I recall a wooden stove in our old school helping us cope with the frosty winter days.
+"Frequently, rain would fall on the class, and classes would be halted until the classrooms were “dried,” not to mention the ready-to-fall-apart desks and tables.
 Sad memories!”

 On November 26th, 2019, our school was thoroughly damaged.
-For two years we attended makeshift classes in a neighboring school while ours was being rebuilt.
-Now that we have assumed classes in our fantastic new school, we feel much more motivated to gain knowledge, we feel safer, we feel we can conquer the world” .
+For two years, we attended makeshift classes in a neighboring school while ours was being rebuilt.
+Now that we have assumed classes in our fantastic new school, we feel much more motivated to gain knowledge, we feel safer, and we feel we can conquer the world.”

-Ejona Cerepi, whose son attends “Mehmet Babamusta” 9-year school in Kavaja, says:
+Ejona Cerepi, whose son attends the “Mehmet Babamusta” 9-year school in Kavaja, says:

 “This new academic year found my son Dion in a new school.
-Contemporary premises as per the best European standards, do comply well with school’s vision and mission: a school without barriers which gives pupils knowledge and prepares them for the future”.
+Contemporary premises, as per the best European standards, do comply well with the school’s vision and mission: “a school without barriers that gives pupils knowledge and prepares them for the future.”

 These are but a few voices coming from the community of children and parents.
 I was true to what they said.
 I only omitted a thousand words of gratitude coming from their hearts.
 They feel that Europe has never been closer.

-The 6,3-mag earthquake that hit Albania in November 2019, left behind victims, destroyed homes, schools, businesses.
+The 6.9-magnitude earthquake that struck Albania in November 2019 killed 51 people and destroyed homes, schools, and businesses.
 I remember that sad day too well.
-The earth kept shaking.
-Our house too, while I kept screaming and fearing for my children.
+The earth kept shaking, as did our house, while I kept screaming and fearing for my children.
 Images on TV later were shocking.
-People had remained in ruins.
+People had perished in the ruins.
 Destruction.
 Fear.
 Anger had struck!
-And news of European solidarity was fast.
+And word of European solidarity spread quickly.
 On the ground.
 With the people.
 Giving a helping hand.
-Our UNDP too.
-It is in one of these moments that you feel truly proud working for an organization which works for people.
+UNDP was there too.
+It is in one of these moments that you feel truly proud of working for an organization that works for people.

-Two years ago today, the European Union organized “Together for Albania” International Donors’ Conference in Brussels with one single aim: Support the reconstruction efforts after the devastating earthquake.
-The European Union, the United Nations, the World Bank, and the Government of Albania carried out a Post-Disaster Needs Assessment which served as a guiding tool for the Conference and as a basis for the reconstruction and rehabilitation efforts.
+Two years ago today, the European Union organized the “Together for Albania” International Donors’ Conference in Brussels with one single aim: Support the reconstruction efforts after the devastating earthquake.
+The European Union, the United Nations, the World Bank, and the Government of Albania carried out a Post-Disaster Needs Assessment, which served as a guide for the conference and as the basis for reconstruction and rehabilitation efforts.
 The European Commission pledged €115 million from the EU budget to rapidly reconstruct and rehabilitate key public buildings.
-This is how #EU4Schools Programme came to life with a budget of EUR 75 million by the EU and UNDP’s own contribution of EU 765.000.
+This is how the #EU4Schools Programme came to life with a budget of EUR 75 million from the EU and UNDP’s own contribution of EUR 765.000.
 UNDP is implementing the Programme.

 And this is when children’s dreams started to take shape.